Yee Jenn Jong: Political career

 Yee first stepped into politics in 2011 contesting in the Joo Chiat Single Member Constituency (SMC) against Charles Chong from the People's Action Party (PAP).
 Although he lost marginally with 48.99% of the votes, he finished as the second best loser in an election and was appointed to an NCMP position in the 12th Parliament of Singapore.
 It was confirmed by Workers' Party on 13 May 2011 that Yee would be taking up the NCMP position.
 With Yee taking up the NCMP position together with Gerald Giam, WP set a new record in the Singapore's post-independence political arena becoming the first non-ruling party to have 8 (6 MP + 2 NCMP) seats in parliament.

 Yee contested in a five-member WP team for Marine Parade Group Representation Constituency (GRC) in the 2015 general election.
 The team gained 35.93% of the votes losing to the PAP team.

 in the 2020 general election, Yee contested in a five-member WP team for Marine Parade GRC again.
 The team won 42.26% of the votes losing to the PAP team, an improvement of six percent of the votes.
-Following this election, Yee has repeatedly stated that he has "largely retired from active politics".
+Following this election, Yee repeatedly stated that he had "largely retired from active politics".

 On 22 April 2025, a day before nomination day for the 2025 general election, Yee, in a WP's video, said he will be "... stepping up – again", fueling speculation that he will contest the election despite his previous stance.
 On 23 April, Yee led a team, comprising Nathaniel Koh, Paris V. Parameswari, Sufyan Mikhail Putra and Jasper Kuan to contest the East Coast Group Representation Constituency against the PAP team.
 Eventually, Yee and his team lost to the PAP team led by Minister Edwin Tong with 41.27% of the votes.
 In aftermath of his loss, Yee announced that he will retire from electoral politics, but will remain with the Workers' Party.